Time management

 As with fiction so too with memoir

-Vivid character development is as crucial in memoir writing as in fiction writing.
-As in fiction, memoir characters must be developed into rounded figures that the reader will sympathize with and relate to.
+In fiction, characters must be developed into rounded figures that the reader will sympathize with and relate to.
 (No stick figures allowed!)
-This calls for details and exactitude in depiction as well as for consistency in presentation.
+This calls for details and exactness in depiction as well as for consistency in presentation.

 Memoirs that take liberties in character development are not memoirs but are autobiographical fiction.
 Calling autobiographical fiction “memoir” is like calling lobbing the ball over a lowered net “playing tennis.”